-PSYC4619: Introduction to Psychological Testing
+PSYC4619 : Introduction to Psychological Testing

 An introduction to the theory, problems, methods and content of psychological testing.
 The first part of the course deals with the basic concepts of the purpose of testing, test administration, scoring, standardization, reliability, validity, and evaluation.
 The remainder of the course covers the principal intelligence, achievement, aptitude, interest and personality tests.
-Fee: Additional fee required.

-PSYC4659: Advanced Psychology
+PSYC4659 : Advanced Psychology